Vintage Bathroom Ideas

 If you haven’t the budget to rip out all of your bathroom fittings and replace them with vintage items, then think about upcycling what you have, or acquiring new items to fit in with your theme.
 Storage is often a problem in a bathroom, so scour the local free ads websites to try to find an old shelving unit or chest of drawers for bathroom storage.
 It doesn’t matter what it looks like, as any unit can be completely transformed when painted or when the varnish is removed.
 Invest in a few key details like old-fashioned knobs and handles, and if you are really going to town, use techniques like decoupage or other techniques to make your new furniture unique and completely vintage.
 If you haven’t the time to do all this yourself, there are many small businesses which specialise in buying up old furniture and then renovating it to sell.

-For upcycling ideas it’s worth looking at the vast community of upcycling blogs that are out there (great examples included Upcycled Treasures and Upcycle That) and you can also find thousands of ideas as you trawl through the endless delights of Pinterest.
+For upcycling ideas it’s worth looking at the vast community of upcycling blogs that are out there (a great example would be Upcycle That) and you can also find thousands of ideas as you trawl through the endless delights of Pinterest.